joanseg/The-Positioning-Manual/chapters/14-What-you-will-need-to-turn-your-specialization-decision-into-valuable-expertise.md

 Over time, you'll see the ways in which skill is not enough to create the desired impact.
 You'll learn from others who guide your skill with expertise.
 You'll see common failure points and learn to see them coming so you can avoid them in the future.
 You'll get curious about what might create greater business impact, and this curiosity will lead to self-directed learning or research that expands your understanding of the context in which your skills operate.
 You'll learn what stuff your clients tend to be blind to, or what assumptions turn out to be harmful later in the project when they're harder to correct.

-Over time, you will fill the barrel of your "syringe" with what I call a complete solution, which is a blend of skill and contextual understanding that's optimized for maximum business impact on an important business issue.
+Over time, you will fill the barrel of your "syringe" with what I call a complete solution, which is a blend of skill, contextual understanding, and a truly unique implementation process that's optimized for maximum business impact on an important business issue.

 Here's how this works over time.
 It might be possible to start with the syringe and the serum inside it, but it doesn’t actually work that way.